scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 At the time of writing, ``Delta`` only implements a workflow for ECEI data and this design choice minimizes the number of classes present in the framework.
-Grouping the data analysis methods by diagnostic also allows to collectively execute diagnostic-specific pre-transformations that are best performed after transfer to the processing site.
-One may wish for example to distribute calculations of the 18336 channel pair combinations among multiple instances of ``task_ecei``.
+Grouping the data analysis methods by diagnostic also allows to collectively execute diagnostic-specific pre-transformations that are best performed after transfer to the ``processor``.
+One may wish for example to distribute calculations of the 18336 channel pair combinations among multiple ``task`` instances.
 This approach lets us seamlessly do that.
 Once the requirements and use cases have stabilized we will explore suitable generalizations such as object factories for the ``task_list`` class.

 In summary, the architecture of ``Delta`` implements data streaming using time-stepping interface of ADIOS and data analysis using PEP 3148 compatible executors.
 In order to increase performance we choose to use two PoolExecutors.
 The first executor is used to execute shor Fourier Transformations of the the input data for the entire analysis task group.
 The second pool executor is available for running the analysis kernels and immediate storage of the results.

 Performance analysis
 --------------------

-The ``Delta`` framework aims to facilitate near real-time intra-shot data analysis by leveraging remote HPC resources.
 While the overall performance of the framework can be measured by the walltime of the analysis workflow at hand, the complex composition of the framework requires to understand the performance of its building blocks.
 Referring to figure :ref:`fig-sw-arch`, IO performance of the ADIOS library, the asynchronous receive-publish-submit strategy implemented by processor and finally the speed of individual analysis kernels contribute to the workflow walltime.
-Furthermore, the workflow walltime may also be sensitive to how the performance of one component influences the other ones.
-For example, even though the processor design aims to facilitate high-velocity data streams by using queues and multiple worker threads, a fast data stream ingested by the processor may negatively afftect the performance of the PoolExecutors by submittting too many tasks in a short time.
+Furthermore, the workflow walltime may be sensitive to the individual components interact with one another For example, even though the processor design aims to facilitate high-velocity data streams by using queues and multiple worker threads, a fast data stream ingested by the processor may negatively afftect the performance of the PoolExecutors by submitting too many tasks in a short time.
+It may well be that slower data streaming rate result in a smaller workflow walltime.
 Given these considerations we start be investigating the performance of individual components in this section and finally investigate the performance of the framework on the ECEI workflow.

 Performance of the WAN connection